exercism/v3/languages/csharp/exercises/concept/tuples/.docs/after.md

 By "value tuple types" here they are referring to the generic overloads of `System.ValueTuple`.
 By "tuples" they mean the things that have concerned us in this exercise.
 Effectively they are saying that `System.ValueTuple` is an implementation detail of tuples.
-This is unlikely to be of much interest most of the time to most people.
+This is unlikely to be of much interest, most of the time, to most people.
 Unfortunately much of the documentation on "tuples" including Microsoft's own is liberally sprinkled with references to `System.ValueTuple`.
 It is probably safe to skate over such references.